 And while some providers offering faster connections also manage traffic (more here), the boost in speed is such that the experience is still much smoother than it would be elsewhere.

 There's more about where to find the fastest broadband in our guide here.

 2. Traffic management policies

-An ISP's traffic management policy details the amount of bandwidth a broadband provider will allocate to different online activities to keep everything running smoothly, or at least, the priority it will assign to those different activities.
+An ISP's traffic management policy details the amount of bandwidth a broadband provider will allocate to different online activities to keep everything running smoothly.

 The unmanaged connection is definitely in the fast lane.

 So is traffic management a bad thing?
 Not entirely.